djokobandjur/vit-pe-scale-resolution-reliability/README.md

 > **Instruction:** Select all -> **"Make a copy"** -> Move copies to `/pe_experiment/results/` (or `results_cifar100/`).
 Ensure that each model's individual   **subdirectory** is preserved and contains both `best_model.pth` and `training_history.json`.

     *   ⚠️ Note: The folder /pe_experiment/results/ must also contain the two shared analysis files: adversarial_pe_results.json and analysis_data.json (see the diagram).
-    *   ⚠️ Note: The folder /pe_experiment/results_cifar100/ must also contain the shared file: adversarial_pe_results_cifar100.json (see the diagram)
+    *   ⚠️ Note: The folder /pe_experiment/results_cifar100/ must also contain the shared file: adversarial_pe_results_cifar100.json (see the diagram).

 ---